f5devcentral/f5-big-iq-lab/docs/class1/module3/lab2.rst

   :scale: 60%
   :align: center

-.. note:: An HTTP traffic generator is running on the Jumphost.
+.. note:: An HTTP traffic generator is running on the Jump host.